alessiotullio97/face-recognition/README.md

 # PROJECT OBJECTIVES:
-Design and implementation of a biometric module using MATLAB or OpenCV, in group (strongly suggested).
+Design and implementation of a face recognition biometric module using MATLAB.

-## BS MODULE:
-- A BS module using MATLAB or OPENCV
+## Biometric System Steps

+// The following has to be refined according to the final implementation

+1. face capture and possible image enhancement
+2. face localization
+3. possible cropping of 1+ regions of interests (ROIs)
+4. Components Identification (eyes, nose, mounth, ...)
+5. Normalization
+6. Feature Extraction
+7. Template construction

 ### Module Specifications
 - To Define...

 ## RERPORT:
 - A detailed report of the project